EdwinWenink/archive_fever/content/micro/2019-06-06-deklos-barry.md

 type: micro
 reply: true
 ---
-Nice reflection on the tension between the local and the global in the Antropoceen.
+Nice reflection on the tension between the local and the global in the Anthropocene.
 I appreciate Boris' attempt to ground thinking on global issues in local practice.